$315 | 8 Weeks

 First we will have a short discussion about the last assignment and critiques, and any comments on the suggested reading.
 We will then read a piece about food history and discuss why it was successful, and talk about the basics of writing these pieces.

-Assignment: Investigate a food-related topic and write an article about the history.
+Assignment: Week 2: Investigate a food-related topic and write an article about the history.
+Week 3: Revise according to workshop feedback.

 First we will have a short discussion about the last assignment and critiques, and any comments on the suggested reading.
-We will then discuss other types of food writing and read a few selections.
+We will then discuss writing a memoir through the lens of food, including impactful food experiences, descriptive food wording, characters, scenes, and plot.

 First we will have a short discussion about the last assignment and critiques, and any comments on the suggested reading.
 We will then discuss recipe writing and the proper way to document and record the things you cook at home.